How to Create Executive Presentations That Get Results in 2026

 About the Author

-Mary Beth Hazeldine spent 24 years in corporate banking at JPMorgan Chase, PwC, Royal Bank of Scotland, and Commerzbank — presenting to C-suite leaders on deals worth billions.
-She’s trained over 5,000 executives on high-stakes presentations and helped clients raise over £250 million using her proprietary frameworks.
+Mary Beth Hazeldine spent 25 years in corporate banking at JPMorgan Chase, PwC, Royal Bank of Scotland, and Commerzbank — presenting to C-suite leaders on deals worth billions.
+She’s trained executives across industries on high-stakes presentations and She teaches at Winning Presentations.
 She now runs Winning Presentations, training senior professionals to communicate with impact.